 Picture this: you’ve got that budget of yours put together correctly and everything is running smoothly.
 Income comes in each month, expenses are paid, the emergency savings fund is established, and you are steadily chipping away at your debt.
 You are confident that this will be the budget that gets you to your financial freedom.

 And then trouble hits: you come across some unexpected income.
-Perhaps you’ve just graduated and a flood of cards with money in them arrived, or it could be a birthday gift or an inheritance from a family member.
+Perhaps you’ve just graduated and a flood of cards with money in them arrived, or it could be a birthday gift or a large tax refund.
 Whatever the reason, you’ve received this extra money, and don’t know what to do next.

 We’ve all been there and, in most cases, receiving unexpected (and extra) income is exciting and comes with the opportunity to purchase or do something you haven’t had the money for in previous months.
 In a new budget situation, however, having extra income grace the bank account can actually be a source of anxiety and, if not carefully handled, has the potential to derail the entire budget.